dnkcom/phenix-docs/src/configuration.md

 the phēnix store and an experiment configuration.
 When a scenario is not specified, the Builder app will save the topology configuration only.
 The user will then need to create an experiment in the phēnix UI.

+# Continuous Integration and Deployment

+It is possible to maintain phēnix configurations in a version control system such as `git` and connect to the phēnix application through a _runner_.
+For example, a user could continuously edit configurations or file injects for an experiment, and when committed to a branch repository, the _runner_ can update the phēnix store and perform other actions on the experiment.

+Actions currently supported include (each are set in `.phenix.yml` file in the branch root directory):

+* Stop the experiment, update the relevant files, and start the experiment
+* Do nothing to the state of the experiment (i.e., running or stopped)
+* Assign VLAN alias to a VLAN ID

+Naming the topology and scenario configurations requires the use of a templated variable `{{BRANCH_NAME}}`.
+The variable will be replaced with the branch name as the configuration is added to the phēnix store.
+For example, a topology named `{{BRANCH_NAME}}-topology` in the `foo` branch will appear as `foo-topology` in the phēnix store.

+> TODO: should add more detail on hidden file and an example of connecting a runner.
+Awaiting updated presentation from the walk through briefing.